-11 Disclosures include website as well as pre-contractual disclosures.
+&lt;sup>11 Disclosures include website, pre-contractual as well as periodic disclosures.

 Relevance of sustainability risks

 Sustainability risks may have the potential to influence the investment performance of portfolios negatively.
 The Fund Manager considers sustainability risks to be potential drivers of financial risk factors in investments such as market price risk, credit risk, liquidity risk and operational risk.